mwdeshaw/Break/README.md

         return (dX * dX + dY * dY <= (obj2.radius * obj2.radius));
     };
 ```
-The above algorithm uses an Axis-Aligned Bounding Box (AABB) to check for collisions between the ball and rectangular objects (blocks and player).
+The above algorithm uses an Axis-Aligned Bounding Box (AABB) to check for collisions between the ball and rectangular objects (blocks and the player).
 It also checks for corner collisions as well.

 If a collision is detected, the following function determines ball behavior:
 ```javascript